 By Subrupt EditorialPublished Reviewed

-Washington Post has been the default DC newspaper since 1877 and the standard US politics paper since the post-Watergate era.
+Washington Post has been the default DC newspaper since 1877 and the standard US-politics paper since the post-Watergate era.
 Jeff Bezos's 2013 acquisition modernized the digital product.
 The newsroom is smaller than NYT's but the politics and federal reporting punch above the price.
-Digital at 4 monthly is one of the lowest among premium US dailies.
+After the Feb 2026 rate increase, Core Digital is $11.67/mo or $140/yr standard, with a $4/4-weeks introductory rate that runs for the first 6 months.

-The trouble with Washington Post for some subscribers is the politics-led editorial focus.
+The trouble for many subscribers is the politics-led editorial focus.
 Coverage of arts, lifestyle, and international affairs is thinner than NYT.
-Recent newsroom turmoil (2024 editorial-page changes, staff departures) has created uncertainty about long-term direction.
+The 2024-2025 editorial-page changes, staff departures, and questions about owner influence have created uncertainty about long-term direction; the day-to-day reporting has been less affected than the headlines suggest, but the trust signal matters.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.